Singapore coronavirus infections touch 21,707 with 20 deaths: Health Ministry

 Singapore on Friday reported 768 new cases of coronavirus, mostly among the foreign nationals living in dormitories, taking the total number of infections in the country to 21,707 with 20 deaths, the health ministry said.
-The Ministry of Health (MoH) said the foreign workers living in dormitories form the bulk of the cases of the new 768 new infections, with 10 of them being Singapore citizens and permanent residents (foreigners).
+The Ministry of Health (MoH) said the foreign workers living in dormitories form the bulk of the cases of the new 768 new infections.

+"Foreign workers living in dormitories form the bulk of the cases," the MoH said in a statement.
+"As of Thursday, 18,483 of 323,000 migrant workers living in dormitories, or 5.7 per cent, have tested positive for COVID-19.
+By Thursday, 1,706 patients had recovered from the deadly disease," the statement added.
+A total of 750 of the 768 new cases are among foreign workers from dormitories.
+There are 11 cases in the community, of which 10 are Singapore citizens or permanent residents (foreigners), while one is a work holder (also foreigner).

 - READ MORE ON: